 Individual business units and corporate functions maintain risk registers in which their key risks and controls are recorded and responsibility for the operation of controls is assigned.
 These registers are reviewed twice yearly by the respective business units and corporate functions and the controls therein are attested by the control owners.

 The review:

-- Identifies or re-confirms and classifies the risks to the business; - Assesses the inherent and residual risk impact and likelihood.

-- Identifies existing controls and assesses their effectiveness; - Identifies proposed treatments and controls; - Allocates owners for any agreed action plans; and - Reports on the implementation of measures and controls to address the residual risks.
+- Identifies or re-confirms and classifies the risks to the business; - Assesses the inherent and residual risk impact and likelihood; - Identifies existing controls and assesses their effectiveness; - · Identifies proposed treatments and controls; - Allocates owners for any agreed action plans; and - Reports on the implementation of measures and controls to address the residual risks.

-Business units present principal risks from their risk registers to the ERMC and the ARC at least annually.
+Business units present both their strategic and emerging risks as part of their risk register presentations to the ERMC and the ARC at least annually.